 Liam Byrne, a fourth generation farmer and his wife Sinead started their water buffalo farm in January 2016, with a view to bringing something unique and natural to the Irish market.
 Their herd of water buffalo are raised on their family farm in Wexford.
 Macamore Buffalo products are available to buy direct from the farm, through their online shop and are also featured on the menus of some top eateries in Irelandand beyond.

-Buffalo farming has become a relatively new development in Ireland as farmers look to diversify their operations and farming methods.
-This is the case for Liam Byrne who started his buffalo farm in January 2016.
-A fourth-generation farmer, Liam was struggling with the fluctuating results of beef farming.
-Both he and his wife Sinead began to explore and research possible solutions to their problem.
-They came across the practice of buffalo farming which sparked an interest for the couple.
+Buffalo farming has become a relatively new development in Ireland, as farmers look to diversify their operations and farming methods.
+This is the case for Liam Byrne, who started his buffalo farm with wife Sinead in January 2016.
+The couple wanted their new venture to be natural, environmentally friendly, nutritious and to have incredible taste.
+Water buffalo meet all these requirements and more.

 Water buffalo are a multi-purpose animal that can supply both meat and milk to consumers.
-Domesticated for over 5000 years, there is more than 130 million water buffalo now in the world to meet demand.
-Darker in colour than beef, buffalo meat is seen to be a lower in fat alternative as well as being high in protein.
+Darker in colour than beef, buffalo meat is seen to be a lower in fat alternative, as well as being high in protein.
 Water buffalo are also a very robust animal suited to various conditions and because of this, very little veterinary intervention is needed.

 The buffalo are prepared for consumption by longstanding Wexford town family butcher, Richie Doyle Butchers.
 Currently, most of the sales and distribution are done through the butcher and direct from Liam on the farm.
 These buffalo products have grown in popularity and demand is soaring.
 Butchering has grown from one animal a month, to one a fortnight, to now one a week.
 Liam is careful not to produce too much meat at a time as he is still building his herd and wants to do this as sustainably as possible.